bibleup/docs/docs/guide/options.md

 ## `bu_ignore`

 **Default:** `['H1', 'H2', 'H3', 'H4', 'H5', 'H6', 'IMG', 'A'],` <br>
 BibleUp ignores references on certain elements by default.
 This includes all header and anchor element.
-Use this option to add other elements you want BibleUp to ignore.
-This option accepts an array.
+Use this to add other elements you want BibleUp to ignore.
+This property accepts an array.

 ```js
 // add <blockquote> and <nav> elements to the defaults.